 - Silver Glen Springs (also in the Ocala National Forest)

-We stayed at the Equus Inn, a locally owned and recently renovated boutique hotel about 10 minutes from downtown Ocala.
+For a bit thriftier option, try Equus Inn, a boutique hotel about 10 minutes from downtown Ocala.
 The theme, appropriately, is equestrian.

 Ocala: Road Trip Ready